Jiraporn1008/Vanness-Plus-Skill-Test/README.md

 # Vanness-Plus-Skill-Test
 # 📁 Excel Data Mapper

-A web application that reads two types of Excel files and maps daily report candidates to newly joined employees, generating a clean dashboard of matched data.
+A web application that reads two types of Excel files and maps **passed candidates** from daily reports to newly joined employees, generating a clean dashboard of matched data.

 ## ✨ Features